mayurankv/Obsidian-Code-Styler/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 - Obsidian Version:  <!-- Obsidian Version -->
 - Platform:  <!-- Desktop or Mobile -->
 - OS:  <!-- OS -->
+- Theme:  <!-- Obsidian Theme -->
+- CSS Snippets:  <!-- Do you have any CSS Snippets enabled? -->
 <!-- Other details that you think may affect this issue -->

 ### Screenshots